CharlesRWilson/weather-dashboard-cw/README.md

 I obviously used this api: https://home.openweathermap.org/

-As well as the zoom lectures and some help from ChatGPT
+As well as the zoom lectures and some help from AI to fill in the cracks haha!

 Heres my github: https://github.com/CharlesRWilson